International co-operation at its best

 They are the most prestigious oceanic drilling expeditions imaginable in the earth sciences field: those of the International Ocean Discovery Program, or IODP.
 Over the past two years, three earth scientists from Utrecht University have sailed with one of the IODP research vessels, the JOIDES Resolution.
 A remarkably high level of representation, especially since all three are in the same research group.
-Francesca Sangiorgi, Frida Hoem and Margot Cramwinckel talk about their experiences.
+Francesca Sangiorgi, Frida Hoem and Marlow Cramwinckel talk about their experiences.

 The history of the Earth lies hidden in the sediments below the seabed.
 Each layer of sediment is like a page of the history book, so by drilling deep down through the sediments we can read the story page by page.
 The IODP is an international marine research collaboration programme established to investigate the history, climate, deep biosphere and dynamics of the Earth.

 With the help of two gigantic drilling vessels and other research platforms, scientists from all over the world extract sediment cores from beneath the ocean floor.
 These are sometimes hundreds of metres long.
 The drill string is designed to penetrate five kilometres of water and then another kilometre below the seabed.
 In total, that is the equivalent of twenty Eiffel towers stacked one on top of the other.
 The JOIDES Resolution is one of the IODP’s drilling vessels: a 146-metre ship with a hole in the middle of its hull through which a drill string can be lowered from a 60-metre derrick.
-Frida Hoem, Francesca Sangiorgi and Margot Cramwinckel from Utrecht University's Marine Palynology and Palaeoceanography research group each sailed separately on the vessel for two months.
+Frida Hoem, Francesca Sangiorgi and Marlow Cramwinckel from Utrecht University's Marine Palynology and Palaeoceanography research group each sailed separately on the vessel for two months.

 Drone images of the JOIDES Resolution.
 Video: Adam Kurtz.